Human Services to Support Rural Health

 How is the provision of human services different in rural areas?

 In many rural communities, residents must travel far from home to access support programs.
-The Workforce Investment Act requires several programs to be partners in the one-stop delivery system.
-One-stop centers incorporate various program offices in a single location.
-TANF is a suggested partner, and states can require TANF to be a partner.
-Many one-stop centers also accept applications for food stamps and Medicaid as well as provide information about programs operated by community-based organizations and other providers.
-Local agencies and community-based organizations may find that in order to get the word out, they may have to invest significant time and effort on outreach.
+Local agencies and community-based organizations may find that in order to get the word out, they will need to invest significant time and effort on outreach.

-Many rural residents may hesitate to seek assistance because of a strong tradition of handling personal problems themselves.
-However, integrating human services with the healthcare system may also be easier in rural communities due to the importance and strength of relationships built among a small set of local stakeholders and service providers.
-And in small, rural communities, one provider may, by necessity, provide many services and therefore may have a fuller understanding of an individual's needs, problems and solutions that can be coordinated to meet those needs.
-In Rethinking Rural Human Service Delivery in Challenging Times: The Case for Service Integration, this uniqueness of rural places is described:
+Rural residents may hesitate to seek assistance because of a strong tradition of handling personal problems themselves.
+However, integrating human services with the healthcare system could be easier in rural communities due to the importance and strength of relationships built among a small group of local stakeholders and service providers.
+In small, rural communities, one provider may, by necessity, provide several services and therefore have a fuller understanding of an individual's needs, problems and solutions that can be coordinated to meet those needs.
+Rethinking Rural Human Service Delivery in Challenging Times: The Case for Service Integration describes this uniqueness of rural places:

 “The creativity and resilience of rural people, and the informal networks so prevalent in rural areas would further complement and enhance an integrated services approach… A rural service integration system would allow the flexibility to combine processes that take advantage of these creative local networks, while addressing the unique needs of a changing rural demographic, particularly with the expanded growth of immigrant and aging populations.”

-What are benefits to the rural healthcare system of helping address the social determinants of health?
-Can activities related to this help meet ACA requirements for addressing community health needs?
+What are benefits to the rural healthcare system of helping address the social determinants of health through the provision of human services?

 A 2012 document, Community Health Centers Leveraging the Social Determinants of Health, reports that healthcare accounts for a relatively small percentage of an individual's health status over time.
 Other factors have a great impact on health status including genetics, health behaviors, social and economic factors, and environmental factors.